ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## Article History

+- 2023/6/1
+  - update VI-9 according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), create all nixpkgs instances in `flake.nix` to avoid this problem.
 - 2023/5/21
-  - Complete the "Overlays" section.
+  - Complete the section "Overlays".
-  - remove the "IX.
-Nix Packaging" section, which may be moved to a separate article in the future.
+  - remove the section "IX.
+Nix Packaging", which may be moved to a separate article in the future.
   - Add an example of installing programs via flakes at section VI-4.

 ## 0. Why Nix